lechatquidanse/bicing-api/README.md

 The goal of this API is to ease customer's usage of large-scale public bicycle sharing system.

-By collecting data from different providers (Bicing, Velib, ...) it can advice customer or provide them useful information (best time of picking up a bike, ...)
+By collecting data from different providers (Bicing, Velib, ...) it can advice customers or provide them useful information (best time of picking up a bike, ...)

 This API has been implemented in [DDD][wiki-DDD] with [PHP 7.1][PHP], [Symfony 4.0][symfony] and a [Timescale database][timescale].